 Food safety in Australia is extremely strict and well regulated.
 So as a packaging manufacturer there are many rules we have to abide by to have the right to claim “food grade” stamp on our selected packaging.
-We have compiled the best bits and relevant content for cardboard food grade packaging for you to peruse!
-Please note these excerpts below come straight from the australian food authority website. http://www.foodauthority.nsw.gov.au
+We have compiled the best bits and relevant content for cardboard food grade packaging for you to pursue!
+Please note these excerpts below come straight from the Australian food authority website. https://www.foodauthority.nsw.gov.au

 Suitable for intended use